LordRaydenMK/lordraydenmk.github.io/_posts/2019-08-13-side-effects-and-composition.md

 ![Compose code as it was lego](/images/posts/lego.jpg) *Photo by [Ryan Yoo][ryan] on [Unsplash][unsplash]*

 Functional Programing is amazing.
 It limits the things you can do (no nulls, no exceptions, no side effects...) and in return you get some benefits.
-Some benefits from FP are easy to explain and some not so much.
+Some benefits of FP are easy to explain and some not so much.
 I have been playing with FP for more than a year and only few weeks ago, when I started reading [Functional Programming in Scala][fp-scala], I found an amazing example the benefits of pure functions.

 ## The problem